Mayerthorpe

-Mayerthorpe /ˈmɛərθɔːrp/ is a town in central Alberta, Canada.
+Mayerthorpe /ˈmɛərθɔːrp/ is a village in central Alberta, Canada.
 It is approximately 120 km northwest of Edmonton at the intersection of Highway 43 and Highway 22 (Cowboy Trail).
-The town is surrounded by Lac Ste.
+The village is surrounded by Lac Ste.
 Anne County and is in Alberta's Census Division No. 13.

 History

 The name of the post office, established in 1915, honours R. I. Mayer, the first postmaster.
 "Thorpe" is from the Old English for hamlet or village.

 Mayerthorpe incorporated as a village on March 5, 1927.
 It then incorporated as a town just over 34 years later on March 20, 1961.

 On March 3, 2005, four officers serving with the Mayerthorpe and Whitecourt detachments of the Royal Canadian Mounted Police (RCMP) were killed in the Mayerthorpe tragedy.

 On July 29, 2008, the Mayerthorpe Arena was destroyed by a fire.
 In 2011, after three years of planning and fundraising, the new arena, now called the Mayerthorpe Exhibition Centre, was officially opened.

 In 2016, a string of suspicious fires in the area resulted in the destruction of a CN trestle bridge.
 The bridge was rebuilt shortly thereafter, in about twenty days.